microsoft/react-native-windows-samples/docs/native-modules-setup.md

 > - [Native Module Sample in `microsoft/react-native-windows-samples`](https://github.com/microsoft/react-native-windows-samples/tree/master/samples/NativeModuleSample)
 > - [Sample App in `microsoft/react-native-windows/packages/microsoft-reactnative-sampleapps`](https://github.com/microsoft/react-native-windows/tree/master/packages/sample-apps)

 This guide will help set you up with the Visual Studio infrastructure to author your own stand-alone native module for React Native Windows.
-In this document we'll be creating the scaffolding for a `MyLibrary` native module.
+In this document we'll be creating the scaffolding for a `NativeModuleSample` native module.

 ## Development Environment